 12.3.2.3 sec:cmdClassID

 The sec:cmdClassID enumeration type is used in the MEF Client Command cmdDescription element (see clause 8.3.9.4) to indicate the cmdClass of the cmdDescription.
-The cmdDescription is an attribute of the <mefClientCmd> resource type specified in oneM2M TS-0032 [ITU-T Y.oneM2M.MAF.MEF]).
+The cmdDescription is an attribute of the <mefClientCmd> resource type specified in oneM2M TS-0032 [ITU-T Y.4500.32]).